 Then, we help you set your descendants up for success with our beneficiary management features that allow you to name a beneficiary (and a backup) to whom you can grant access to your entire portfolio either manually or automatically once you become inactive on your account.

-Don’t just invest in your own future, invest in the next generation’s future with a trust fund and the only portfolio tracker that’s capable of automatically putting it in the right hands when the time comes.
-Sign up today and take the free trial to see if it’s right for you — no credit card required.
+Don’t just invest in your own future, invest in the next generation’s future with a trust fund and the only portfolio tracker that is capable of automatically putting it in the right hands when the time comes.